English as a Second Language (ESL)

 Manlius Library is a site for AARP’s Free Tax Preparation service from February through mid-April.
 AARP-trained volunteers will help you file your New York State and federal tax returns for free.

-Registration for appointments begins on Monday, January 14, 2019 at 10 am.
 Call (315) 682-6400 to set up your appointment; space is very limited.
 What do AARP volunteers do?
 Click here to see the services offered and their limitations.

 The library orders federal and state tax forms and they arrive throughout February and March in limited supplies.
 They are available near the front door.